 "The U.K. government has the power to make our lives better & complete."

-We are campaigning to pressure the government of the United Kingdom to make legislative changes that will provide a retrospective right to register the births of children, now adults, in the following categories:
+We have successfully campaigned to convince the UK Government to make legislative changes that provides a retrospective right to register the births of children, now adults, under the following categories:

 1. Illegitimate Children born before 1 July 2006 to British Overseas Territories fathers